 Car Upholstery Cleaning

-Maintaining the appearance and indoor air quality of your vehicle interior is important for health and the value of the car.
+Maintaining the appearance and indoor air quality of your car interior is important for health and the value of the car.
 This will help you when it’s time to trade it in or sell it.
 Here are a few helpful hints to help with car upholstery cleaning:

 Car upholstery cleaning can be cleaned much the same way as furniture.
 Such as lounge suites using the same type of sprays and steam extraction machine such as a truck mount.
-So next time you get one cleaned it will work out more cost effective to get both done at the same time.
+So next time you get one cleaned, it will work out more cost effective to have both done at the same time.

 Car Seat Cleaning & Stain Removal Guide

 - Dilute coffee spills immediately with cool water and blot with paper towels or clean rags.
-If a stain remains after the spot dry, spray on a glass cleaners (yes, a glass cleaner!).
+If a stain remains after the spot has dried, spray on a glass cleaners (yes, a glass cleaner!).
 Soak the area, allow to sit for five minutes, and blot.

 - Most greasy carpeting and upholstery stains can be removed by rubbing on paint thinner with a clean, 100-percent cotton cloth.
-Or, cover the spot with cornmeal and let it sit overnight and vacuum in the morning.
+Or, cover the spot with cornmeal and let it sit overnight, vacuum in the morning.

 - Hairspray will lift out pen ink stains on carpeting or upholstery.
 Salt will also lift the stain out of the carpet.
 Repeat if necessary.